dnns01/haugebot/README.md

 ### Pipi Bot

-Offers four commands to count the number of chat users who need to go to the toilet.
+Offers commands to count the number of chat users who need to go to the toilet.

-    !pipi -> To mention, that you need to go to the toilet !warpipi -> To mention, that you have been to the toilet before a break was announced !zuspät -> Mention, that is now too late, and you had an accident !pipimeter -> Get the current count of users that need to go to toilet !pause -> Announce a break and reset the counter !reset -> Resets all pipi-votes
+    !pipi -> To mention, that you need to go to the toilet !warpipi -> To mention, that you have been to the toilet before a break was announced !zuspät -> Mention, that is now too late, and you had an accident !pipimeter [mod-only] -> Get the current count of users that need to go to toilet !pause [mod-only] -> Announce a break and reset the counter !reset [mod-only] -> Resets all pipi-votes

+### Giveaway Bot

+Offers some commands to control a giveaway:

+    !giveaway-open [mod-only] -> Resets the entry-list and open the giveaway !giveaway-close [mod-only] -> Close the giveaway - from now nobody can enter !giveaway-reopen [mod-only] -> Open the giveaway without resetting the entrylist !giveaway-draw [mod-only] -> Draw a winner and remove them from the list of participants !giveaway-reset [mod-only] -> Clear the entry-list
+    !giveaway -> take part at the giveaway

 ### Installation